Sound Walk

 The map of the beach indicates the area containing twenty sound clouds – it’s up to you to discover them.
 Take your time; slow down, and absorb the place and sounds as you meander around the beach.
 Your entrance into a sound pool will be heralded by changes in the background sound – you might hear the crash of a wave, a bell ringing, a seabird calling, or even a ludder horn.
 Sound will get louder and change as you walk in and out of the sound pools.

-To access Stenness sound walk is an easy 2-stage process: You need a mobile phone and headphones or earbuds.
+To access Stenness sound walk is an easy 3-stage process: You need a mobile phone – iphone or Android both work – and preferably headphones or earbuds.
 The app holds all you need and once downloaded you do not need a network or phone signal; the GPS signal on your phone will trigger the sounds.

-Stenness sound-walk has been made collaboratively by artists Jo Millett, Janette Kerr, with the help of artist Rob Gawthrop, and in partnership with Ralph Hoyte and Phill Phelps of Satsymph LLP.
+Stenness sound-walk has been made collaboratively by artists Janette Kerr, Jo Millett, with the help of artist Rob Gawthrop, in partnership with Ralph Hoyte and Phill Phelps of Satsymph LLP.
 The soundscape merges recordings of sounds and spoken word, placed on the beach using Satsymphs locative technology.

 Satsymph (Marc Yeats, Ralph Hoyte, Phill Phelps) are a Somerset-based artists’ collective specializing in creating interactive audio experiences located in place. satsymph.co.uk